Xyvir/Qharbox/README.md

 ---
 ## Roadmap

-* **Phase 1: Reference Implementation:** Develop a full-featured Logseq plugin that can parse, render, and enable the multi-modal UI.
+* **Phase 1: Logseq Plugin (Rendering):** Develop a Logseq plugin that can correctly parse and render existing `qx-text` and `qx-markups` blocks into a static, view-only visual.
+This establishes the core rendering logic.
-* **Phase 2: Editor Development:** Create a standalone web-based editor that provides the core Qharbox editing experience and exports the resulting Markdown code.
+* **Phase 2: Logseq Plugin (Interactivity):** Enhance the plugin to enable the full multi-modal UI for creating, editing, and deleting markups directly on the canvas.
+* **Phase 3: Standalone Editor:** Wrap the core Svelte application into a simple standalone web or desktop app.
+This provides a focused writing/editing environment outside of Logseq.
-* **Phase 3: Image & PDF Annotation:** Implement functionality to allow an image or PDF page as an alternative canvas.
+* **Phase 4: Image & PDF Annotation:** Implement functionality to allow an image or PDF page as an alternative canvas, or import an SVG as one Qharbox block per page.

 ## License